artsmia/artstories.md/art/frank.md

 ---

+## Who is Frank?

+Frank James was an art student at the School of Visual Arts in New York during the time that Close taught there.
+Close painted the portrait in his studio from a photograph he took of Frank.

+## Familiar Face

+Ironically, Close is unable to recognize faces as he suffers from prosopagnosia, also known as face blindness.
+Painting portraits is a way for him to remember how to recognize a person’s face.

+## Facial Features

+Close tries to replicate how a camera or your eye would visually capture a face.
+If you look closely, Frank’s glasses and nose are in clear focus, while the neck, ears, and shirt gradually blur.

 ## Reflection on Glasses

 The glasses reflect a view of the city from Close’s studio window and provide an entrance to a world beyond the painting.
 His eyes offer a stoic, yet unassuming gaze that look over your shoulder.

-## Facial Features

-Close tries to replicate how a camera or your eye would visually capture a face.
-If you look closely, Frank’s glasses and nose are in clear focus, while the neck, ears, and shirt gradually blur.

-## A Familiar Face

-Ironically, Close is unable to recognize faces as he suffers from prosopagnosia, also known as face blindness.
-Painting portraits is a way for him to remember how to recognize a person’s face.

-## Who is Frank?

-Frank James was an art student at the School of Visual Arts in New York during the time that Close taught there.
-Close painted the portrait in his studio from a photograph he took of Frank.

 ## Larger Than Life